Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/crr.md

 ## Alpha diversity in Wallace Testing Instructions

 #### Overview
-The *Alpha Div* tab allows users to calculate diversity indices based on multiple species SDMs (either created in Wallace or user-uploaded).
-In this version, those indices are species richness and species endemism.
-This module will be expanded to include other dimensions of diversity; in particular phylogenetic diversity and phylogenetic endemism calculations.
+  *Alpha Div* allows users to calculate diversity indices based on multiple species' SDMs (either created in *Wallace* or user-uploaded via *UserSDM*).
+Currently, users can calculate species richness and species endemism.
+However, we plan to include tools to calculate metrics reflecting other dimensions of diversity; in particular phylogenetic diversity and phylogenetic endemism calculations.

 Before you begin, please follow the [Wallace v3 installastion instructions](installation_instructions.md) and [Download the prepared datasets](Data.md)